macauff/macauff/docs/inputs.rst

 Elementwise with ``correct_mag_array`` and ``correct_mag_slice``, a list of floats of widths of astrometric precision to select a robust sub-sample of objects in each magnitude bin for, ensuring a self-similar AUF.

-``pos_and_err_indices``

-A list of either three or six integers.
-If ``correct_astrometry`` is ``True``, a list of six integers, the first three elements of which are the zero-indexed indices into the *reference* catalogue .csv file (``ref_csv_cat_file_string``) for the longitudinal coordinate, latitudinal coordinate, and circular astrometric precision respectively, followed by the lon/lat/uncert of the *input* catalogue.
-For example, ``0 1 2 10 9 8`` suggests that the reference catalogue begins with the position and uncertainty of its objects while the catalogue "a" or "b" sources have, in their original .csv file, a backwards list of coordinates and precisions towards the final columns of the filing system.
-If ``compute_snr_mag_relation`` is ``True``, then only three integers should be passed, the respective coordinates for its own catalogue (dropping the indices of the reference catalogue); in the above example we would therefore only pass ``10 9 8``.

-``mag_indices``

-Just for the input catalogue, a list of ``len(filt_names)`` integers detailing the zero-indexed column number of the magnitudes in the dataset.

 ``mag_unc_indices``

 Similar to ``mag_indices``, a list of ``len(mag_indices)`` integers, one for each column in ``mag_indices`` for where the corresponding uncertainty column is held for each magnitude in the input .csv file.

-``chunk_overlap_col``

-Column number in the original csv file for the column containing the boolean flag indicating whether sources are in the "halo" or "core" of the chunk.
-Used within ``CrossMatch`` after calling ``AstrometricCorrections`` to create final npy files via ``csv_to_npy``.
-Should be a single integer number.

-``best_mag_index_col``

-The zero-indexed integer column number in the original input csv file used in ``AstrometricCorrections`` that corresponds to the column containing the highest quality detection for each source in the catalogue, used when calling ``csv_to_npy``.

 ``use_photometric_uncertainties``